$0.13 EPS Expected for SFL Co. Ltd. (NYSE:SFL) This Quarter

-Analysts expect SFL Co.
-Ltd. (NYSE:SFL) to post $0.13 earnings per share for the current fiscal quarter, Zacks reports.
-Two analysts have issued estimates for SFL’s earnings, with the highest EPS estimate coming in at $0.13 and the lowest estimate coming in at $0.12.
-SFL posted earnings per share of $0.24 during the same quarter last year, which indicates a negative year-over-year growth rate of 45.8%.
-The business is scheduled to announce its next earnings results on Wednesday, May 19th.
+Wall Street brokerages forecast that SFL Co.
+Ltd. (NYSE:SFL) will report earnings of $0.13 per share for the current quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for SFL’s earnings.
+The lowest EPS estimate is $0.12 and the highest is $0.13.
+SFL posted earnings of $0.24 per share during the same quarter last year, which would indicate a negative year-over-year growth rate of 45.8%.
+The business is scheduled to announce its next quarterly earnings results on Wednesday, May 19th.

-On average, analysts expect that SFL will report full-year earnings of $0.61 per share for the current financial year, with EPS estimates ranging from $0.46 to $0.76.
-For the next financial year, analysts forecast that the company will post earnings of $0.72 per share, with EPS estimates ranging from $0.53 to $0.91.
-Zacks Investment Research’s EPS calculations are a mean average based on a survey of research analysts that that provide coverage for SFL.
+On average, analysts expect that SFL will report full-year earnings of $0.61 per share for the current year, with EPS estimates ranging from $0.46 to $0.76.
+For the next year, analysts expect that the business will post earnings of $0.72 per share, with EPS estimates ranging from $0.53 to $0.91.
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of analysts that that provide coverage for SFL.

-SFL (NYSE:SFL) last released its quarterly earnings data on Wednesday, February 17th.
-The shipping company reported ($1.49) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($1.63).
+SFL (NYSE:SFL) last announced its quarterly earnings data on Wednesday, February 17th.
+The shipping company reported ($1.49) EPS for the quarter, missing the consensus estimate of $0.14 by ($1.63).
 SFL had a positive return on equity of 11.14% and a negative net margin of 7.47%.

-A number of analysts recently weighed in on the stock.
-TheStreet raised shares of SFL from a “d+” rating to a “c-” rating in a report on Thursday, February 18th.
-Zacks Investment Research cut shares of SFL from a “hold” rating to a “sell” rating in a report on Friday, February 19th.
-Finally, B. Riley lowered their target price on shares of SFL from $11.00 to $8.50 and set a “neutral” rating on the stock in a research note on Friday, November 13th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $11.03.
+A number of equities analysts recently issued reports on the company.
+TheStreet upgraded SFL from a “d+” rating to a “c-” rating in a report on Thursday, February 18th.
+B. Riley cut their target price on SFL from $11.00 to $8.50 and set a “neutral” rating on the stock in a report on Friday, November 13th.
+Finally, Zacks Investment Research cut SFL from a “hold” rating to a “sell” rating in a report on Friday, February 19th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $11.03.

+Large investors have recently modified their holdings of the business.
+B. Riley Wealth Management Inc. bought a new position in SFL during the 4th quarter valued at $63,000.
+Truist Financial Corp bought a new position in SFL during the 4th quarter valued at $63,000.
+Onyx Bridge Wealth Group LLC bought a new position in SFL during the 4th quarter valued at $77,000.
+Lazard Asset Management LLC bought a new position in SFL during the 4th quarter valued at $77,000.
+Finally, International Assets Investment Management LLC lifted its stake in SFL by 16.9% during the 4th quarter.
+International Assets Investment Management LLC now owns 12,885 shares of the shipping company’s stock valued at $81,000 after acquiring an additional 1,863 shares in the last quarter.
+Institutional investors and hedge funds own 29.71% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 30th.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 30th.
 Shareholders of record on Monday, March 15th will be paid a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a yield of 7.64%.
 The ex-dividend date is Friday, March 12th.
-This represents a $0.60 annualized dividend and a yield of 7.96%.
-SFL’s payout ratio is 55.05%.
+SFL’s dividend payout ratio (DPR) is presently 55.05%.

-Institutional investors have recently added to or reduced their stakes in the business.
-B. Riley Wealth Management Inc. acquired a new position in SFL during the 4th quarter valued at about $63,000.
-Truist Financial Corp acquired a new position in SFL during the 4th quarter valued at about $63,000.
-Onyx Bridge Wealth Group LLC acquired a new position in SFL during the 4th quarter valued at about $77,000.
-Lazard Asset Management LLC acquired a new position in SFL during the 4th quarter valued at about $77,000.
-Finally, International Assets Investment Management LLC grew its stake in shares of SFL by 16.9% in the 4th quarter.
-International Assets Investment Management LLC now owns 12,885 shares of the shipping company’s stock worth $81,000 after purchasing an additional 1,863 shares during the last quarter.
-29.71% of the stock is currently owned by hedge funds and other institutional investors.

 About SFL